Nashville Auto Accident Attorneys

 Under the most tragic of circumstances, we have represented the families in wrongful death proceedings resulting from a car accident in Tennessee.

-The thing to remember is this: just because you do not immediately see signs of an injury after a car wreck, does not mean you have not been injured.
 Swelling can hide internal damage; adrenaline can help you walk on a broken ankle; a traumatic brain injury may need time to present its symptoms.
 The single most important thing to do after a car accident is to seek immediate medical attention.
 If you are injured, come visit a Nashville car crash attorney from the Rocky McElhaney Law Firm to see about your options.

 If you've been involved in a motor vehicle accident, particularly a rear-end accident, you may be suffering from whiplash symptoms.
 Whiplash occurs with sudden deceleration/acceleration forces.
 When a rear-end accident occurs, your head first goes back toward the force and then snaps back forward, depending on how fast you may have going or sitting still.
 When that happens, the injury occurs in the neck.
 It's called, in layman's terms, “whiplash,” but in medical terms a sprain or strain.
 A sprain or strain injury is a tearing, either large full, or small partial, to the muscles, tendons and ligaments in the neck.
 Now these injuries can be as painful as broken bones and can take as long to heal.